trustoverip/tswg-did-method-webs-specification/spec/core.md

 (e.g., one is not a subset of the other), both the [[ref: KERI event streams]] and the DIDs MUST be considered invalid.

 The web supports a number of ways to redirect users.
-Please the section on [Handling Web Redirections](#handling-web-redirection) later in this specification.
+See the section on [Handling Web Redirections](#handling-web-redirection) later in this specification.

 KERI anticipates the possibility of a duplicitous actor with an AID that forks a